oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 ## JWT Issuer Metadata Request

-A JWT Issuer Metadata configuration MUST be queried using an HTTP `GET` request at the path defined in (#vc-jwt-issuer-metadata).
+A JWT Issuer Metadata configuration MUST be queried using an HTTP `GET` request at the path defined in (#jwt-vc-issuer-metadata).

 The following is a non-normative example of a HTTP request for the JWT Issuer Metadata configuration when `iss` is set to `https://example.com`:

 ```
-GET /.well-known/vc-jwt-issuer HTTP/1.1
+GET /.well-known/jwt-vc-issuer HTTP/1.1
 Host: example.com
 ```